marians/www.sendung.de/_posts/2018-11-07-esp8266-dht-webthing.md

  - things
 ---

-After reading through some of the Mozilla IOT examples, I got an ESP8266 to publish temperature and humidity values via the Web Thing API.
+After reading through some of the Mozilla IoT examples, I got an ESP8266 to publish temperature and humidity values via the Web Thing API.

 Here is the code: